jamesdraper5/eu-vat-number-validator/README.md

 # EU VAT Number Validator

-Validates the format of VAT numbers for EU countries
+Validates the format of VAT numbers for EU countries.

 ## Usage